REG - 10.01.2 Instruction of Independent Study Courses Regulation

 2. Scope

-This regulation applies to all instructional full-time faculty members employed at North Carolina Central University, including tenured, tenure-track and fixed-term faculty appointments.
+This regulation applies to all instructional full-time faculty members employed at North Carolina Central University, including tenured, tenure-track, and special faculty appointments.

 3. Definitions